MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 Program database (*.pdb*) files, also called symbol files, map identifiers and statements in your project's source code to corresponding identifiers and instructions in compiled apps.

-A *.pdb* file holds debugging and project state information that allows incremental linking of a Debug configuration of your app.
+When you build a project from the Visual Studio IDE with the standard Debug build configuration, managed compilers create the appropriate symbol files.
+You can also [set debug options in code](#command-line-symbol-options).
+The *.pdb* file holds debugging and project state information that allows incremental linking of a Debug configuration of your app.
 The Visual Studio debugger uses *.pdb* files to determine two key pieces of information while debugging:

 * The source file name and line number to display in the Visual Studio IDE.
 * Where in the app to stop for a breakpoint.